 Where did the jump cut come from?

-While you can still see jump cuts in films every so often, the technique has largely been popularized recently by YouTubers.
+While you can still see jump cuts in films every so often, the technique has seem an explosion of popularity on the internet.
+Largely popularized by vloggers and YouTubers, it is almost a guarantee that you'll see jump cut examples in the best YouTube channels.

 You can find plenty of YouTubers who have entire videos of them just talking into the camera.
 The camera cuts, indicating either a different train of thought or forward leap in a story, but the vlogger is in the same position as before.

-When it comes down to editing together shots, the ultimate goal should be conveying what is most important and what the audience needs to pay attention to.
-Therefore, knowing how to jump cut well is a vital skill and one that can help you make the best film possible.
+When it comes down to editing together shots, the ultimate goal should be conveying what is most important.
+Therefore, knowing how to jump cut well is a vital skill that can help you make the best film possible.

-We’re going to dive into a few examples of the best jump cuts in film, so you can get a better sense of what you can do in your own movies.
+In the next section, we’re going to dive into a few examples of the best jump cuts in film, so you can get a better sense of what you can do in your own projects.

 Jump Cut Examples

-Schindler’s List is Steven Spielberg’s masterpiece about Oskar Schindler, a businessman who saved over one thousand Polish-Jewish refugees from the Holocaust by employing them in his factories.
+Schindler’s List (1993) is one of Steven Spielberg's best films.
+It follows Oskar Schindler, a businessman who saved over one thousand Polish-Jewish refugees from the Holocaust by employing them in his factories.

-There’s one moment in the film that employs the use of a jump cut, and it’s used in a way you may not expect from such a film.
+There’s one moment in the film that employs jump cuts, and it’s used in a way you may not expect from such a film.
+It's essentially a playful, comedic montage in the middle of a somber Holocaust drama.

-After her boyfriend loses 100,000 marks to give to a criminal boss, Lola needs to find a way to secure the money in just 20 minutes to save her boyfriend’s life.
+In Run Lola Run (1998), we see a much different application of the jump cut.
+After her boyfriend loses 100,000 marks he was supposed to deliver to a crime boss, Lola needs to find a way to secure the money in just 20 minutes to save his life.

 As the synopsis suggests, Run Lola Run is a fast-paced film with no time to waste.
-The jump cuts emphasize this fact, and they put us in the mind of Lola.
+These cuts emphasize this fact, and they put us directly into Lola's mindset.
 She’s just received distressing news.
 She’s anxious and disoriented.
 Jump cut editing creates the same effect in the viewer.

 Humans aren’t meant to process information in this way.
 The human eye wants to see smooth, continuous movements, so the jump cut goes against that aesthetic.
 While many films want to avoid this effect, it works perfectly here.
-The editing creates a mood in the audience, making it the preferable technique over more standard shots.
+The editing creates a mood in the audience, making it the preferable technique over more standard shots and edits.

 JUMP CUT EXAMPLE

-The movie contains many of the techniques Ritchie would take with him throughout his filmography, including a penchant for jump cuts, as exemplified best in the opening title sequence.
+The movie contains many of the techniques Ritchie would take with him throughout his filmography, including a penchant for rapid editing, as exemplified best in opening title sequences.

 The title sequence contains numerous jump cuts as well as various other stylistic flourishes.
 The entire sequence lasts less than 90 seconds, and in that span of time, Ritchie needs to convey a lot of information.

-He has to introduce us to 12 characters, each of which has a distinct personality and goal.
-To speed things up, Ritchie employs jump cuts to fast forward through time.
+Introducing a character in a script takes effort but Ritchie found an efficient way to accomplish this with editing.
+His task it to introduce us to 12 characters, each of which has a distinct personality and goal.
+To speed things up, Ritchie employs these cuts to fast forward through time and build real narrative momentum.

 This jump cut scene serves a dual purpose.
 The rest of the film will be fast and kinetic.
 The use of jump cuts in the opening lets the audience know precisely what kind of film they are watching and that they should be prepared to strap in for the ride.

 Since this is a documentary, there is not a lot of action.
-The director can cut away from McNamara to archival footage or a photograph of John F. Kennedy, but McNamara himself just sits there the entire time.
-By including jump cuts, much in the same way vloggers utilize it, it adds a sense of urgency to what McNamara has to say.
+Errol Morris, the director, does cut away from McNamara to archival footage or a photograph of John F. Kennedy.
+But he also shows McNamara speaking in extended talking heads.
+By including jump cuts, similar to how vloggers use them, there's an urgency to what McNamara has to say.

 In this instance, the jump cuts also help with organizing the information presented.
 The movie is a little over 100 minutes in length.
 Chances are Robert McNamara had a lot more to say on this subject.
 Not all of it could make it into the film, so the filmmakers cut where important to string together a cohesive narrative.